On this page:

 pgonly, both article tags are identical (form-related attributes are the exception, they do not need to be assigned).

-- When outputting search results, include only those articles with ‘Include in site search’ set on the Sections administration panel.
+- When outputting search results, include only those articles with ‘Include in site search’ set on the Sections panel.
 If set to

 0, only articles in the current section are displayed.
 See @@Fixing search results@@ for more.